 One designer told me that what she loved about Details is "the graphics/layout, the recipes (you can save them and not start from scratch each time), and the analysis."
 When I asked about possible improvements, she said, "Just some tweaks to make it more customizable.
 They've been excellent in adding features and getting feedback from users."

-Honeybook also gets high marks for good looks and its new mobile app is a big bonus.
-I also love that they have two membership plans: pay $24 per month and cancel anytime, or pay $500 for a lifetime membership, which also comes with a couple special perks!
-(We've heard they may discontinue this option so stay tuned on that...)
+Honeybook also gets high marks for good looks, and its new mobile app is a big bonus.
+I also love that they have two membership plans: pay $24 per month and cancel anytime, or $500 for a lifetime membership, which also comes with a few special perks!
+(We've heard they may discontinue this option, so stay tuned on that...)

-Says one Washington State florist, "I just started using Honeybook for proposals, client management, and contracts and I really love it.
-It streamlines the whole process, keeps it flowing from step to step, and collects all of the information in one place.
+Says one Washington State florist, "I just started using Honeybook for proposals, client management, and contracts, and I love it.
+It streamlines the whole process, keeps it flowing from step to step, and collects all the information in one place.
 And it handles billing!
-It also makes it really easy to refer clients to other vendors, which is great!"
+It also makes referring clients to other vendors easy, which is great!"

-She continues, "I wish it was a bit more suited for the florist business though, I think it's designed for businesses with more set packages, but they do let you edit each time to customize for each client."
+She continues, "I wish it were a bit more suited for the florist business, though; I think it's designed for businesses with more set packages, but they let you edit each time to customize each client."

 Says another Illinois designer, "I love using Honeybook.
-It has saved me SO much time and makes my business look much more professional.
-And bonus, now that their final invoice asks if they want to add a tip, I get WAY more tips!"
+It has saved me time and made my business look more professional.
+And bonus, now that their final invoice asks if they want to add a tip, I get WAY more!"
 She adds, "I love that everything is automated and online.
-I create the proposal while I'm meeting with the bride and email it to her immediately after our meeting.
+I created the proposal while meeting with the bride and emailed it immediately after our meeting.
 She can open it, sign the contract, and make her retainer payment all in one sweep.
-Then I can schedule automated emails and reminders to go out.
-The contact form on my website is linked right into Honeybook and automatically sends them a questionnaire to fill out when they send an inquiry.
+Then, I can schedule automated emails and reminders to go out.
+The contact form on my website is linked to Honeybook and automatically sends them a questionnaire to fill out when they send an inquiry.
 Everything is just a huge timesaver!
-I wish it had a stem counter/order creating feature.
+I wish it had a stem counter/order-creating feature.
 I also wish you could add items as options into a proposal that the bride can select.
-Right now there is not an option for them to choose an option out of multiple items."
+Right now, there is no option for them to choose an option out of multiple items."

 Lobiloo is popular because of its simplicity and low price point.
 Its drag-and-drop interface for creating custom floral designs helps it score high in efficiency and usability.

 Says one Tennessee designer, "I love that I can add images, floral selection, and rentals in the proposal.
 My clients always comment on how much they appreciate how detailed the document is.
-I really like how everything I need is in the program, line item cost, markup and labor percentages, and my recipe and flower order can be downloaded and arranged the way I need it.
-Clean, clear orders for my wholesaler of, if I wish, I can send an order directly to Florabundance.
+I like how everything I need is in the program: line item cost, markup, and labor percentages, and my recipe and flower order can be downloaded and arranged the way I need it.
+Clean, clear orders for my wholesaler; if I wish, I can send an order directly to Florabundance.
 Such time savers and so organized!
-I can also input information about the client and the event, as well as a payment history.
+I can also input information about the client and the event and a payment history.
 Wonderful!
 I love this program.
 I am a classic creative, messy desk, have-my-own-system kind of person, [so] Lobiloo keeps everything in order where I need it.
-It allows me to have an organized, professional presentation with my client and it also helps me keep my eyes on my money."
+It allows me to have an organized, professional presentation with my client and helps me keep my eyes on my money."

-When asked what she would change about the program, she told me, "I would like to be able to organize my image uploads and be able to organize or delete my custom arrangement titles."
+When asked what she would change about the program, she said, "I would like to be able to organize my image uploads and be able to organize or delete my custom arrangement titles."

-Another florist tells me, "I find this program is a great value for what it does, however it is not as professional looking as Details.
-I currently still use Lobiloo for ordering and printing out recipes, however I still use my own templates for estimates so my clients have something more visually pleasing and professional looking."
+Another florist tells me, "I find this program is a great value for what it does.
+However, it is not as professional looking as Details.
+I currently use Lobiloo for ordering and printing out recipes.
+However, I still use my templates for estimates so my clients have something more visually pleasing and professional-looking."

-People like StemCounter for its clean appearance and straight-forward approach, but the higher price point is a limiting factor for some.
-However, its automated stem counting and click-to-edit functionality really add to its ease of use and efficiency.
+People like StemCounter for its clean appearance and straightforward approach, but the higher price point is a limiting factor for some.
+However, its automated stem counting and click-to-edit functionality add to its ease of use and efficiency.

 Another designer said, "I love that I control the markup and labor calculation.
 I love the recipe function and ordering sheet.
-Saves me a million hours!
-I started it over a year ago and evolved with the many new options they offer.
+It saves me a million hours!
+I started it over a year ago and have evolved with the many new options they offer.
 But it didn't seem complicated or overwhelming from the get=go.
 I was able to ease into the program."

 If they could change or add something, I ask?
 "I would love for it to do bookkeeping and more detailed project management such as emails, workflows, etc."

-People love Ularas for its usability and price point, though it does get dinged a bit on good loks.
+People love Ularas for its usability and price point, though it does get dinged a bit on good looks.
 I've heard they'll be upping their game in that department in an upcoming round of improvements.
-Its ability to create mood boards for each client and allows them to visualize your proposal is a helpful feature.
+Its ability to create mood boards for each client and allow them to visualize your proposal is a helpful feature.

-One California florist I chatted with said, "I really like Ularas.
-It is not as slick looking as some of the other software focused on floral designers.
-But I feel like it gives a good value for the money and is a very robust program.
+One California florist I chatted with said, "I like Ularas.
+It is not as slick looking as some other software focused on floral designers.
+But it gives a good value for the money and is a very robust program.
 I love the recipe builder and the ordering module.
-Ularas has really lowered my COGS and increased my profits."
-She goes on to say, "I wish they had an inventory management module.
+Ularas has lowered my COGS and increased my profits."
+She says, "I wish they had an inventory management module.
 They have told me they are adding that function very soon!
-Sarah and Paul (the owners of Ularas) are very customer-service oriented.
-Sarah often hosts what she calls 'jams,' which are training sessions on different aspects of the program.
-If you have a problem Paul is always available via email to help."
+Sarah and Paul (the owners of Ularas) are very customer service-oriented.
+Sarah often hosts what she calls 'jams,' training sessions on different aspects of the program.
+If you have a problem, Paul is always available via email to help."

-One Pennsylvania florist told me, "I absolutely LOVE Ularas.
-Not only did I have a record year with wicked profit margins (my accountant kept praising every number he saw!), Ularas lets me do my proposals in a fraction of the time.
-I can send out three versions of the same proposal - one with everything, one with modified embellishments, and another with just 'essentials' and it takes me all of three minutes.
-Soooo good!"
+One Pennsylvania florist told me, "I LOVE Ularas.
+Not only did I have a record year with wicked profit margins (my accountant kept praising every number he saw!), but Ularas let me do my proposals in a fraction of the time.
+I can send out three versions of the same proposal - one with everything, one with modified embellishments, and another with just 'essentials'- and it all takes me three minutes.
+So good!"

-When I asked about any changes she'd like to see, she said she'd love for Ularas to add a feature in which designers could create seperate recipes for multiple arrangements on one line item, for instance a trio.
+When I asked about any changes she'd like to see, she said she'd love for Ularas to add a feature where designers could create separate recipes for multiple arrangements on one line item, such as a trio.

-And a Colorado designer talking about Ularas says, "Event bidding has definitely become SO much easier and more efficient since I started using Ularas and I'm way more confident in my pricing and margins.
-Their customer service is second to none and they are committed to building the best system they can for us.
-They are constantly improving the software and I have seen so many of my own requests and suggestions already incorporated.
+A Colorado designer talking about Ularas says, "Event bidding has become much easier and more efficient since I started using Ularas, and I'm way more confident in my pricing and margins.
+Their customer service is second to none, and they are committed to building the best system they can for us.
+They are constantly improving the software, and I have seen so many of my requests and suggestions already incorporated.
 I'm hoping one of the next improvements they make is finding a way to tie into QuickBooks so that doesn't have to be an extra step."

-All of these systems will require some initial investment of your time and an ongoing financial investment, but the time they'll save you in the long run will be well worth it.
-Your clients expect a level of professionalism and ease in their interactions with you and these systems might just make that process simpler and more straightforward for you.
-After all, what we're looking for is more time - whether it's time for design, for networking, or time with our families, one of these programs might give you just that.
+These systems will require some initial investment of your time and an ongoing financial investment, but the time they'll save you in the long run will be well worth it.
+Your clients expect professionalism and ease in their interactions with you, and these systems might make that process more straightforward for you.
+After all, we're looking for more time - whether it's time for design, networking, or time with our families, one of these programs might give you just that.